Are Foreclosed Properties Cheaper In The Philippines?

 3. It must be within my target location/niche.
 I believe it would be pointless to buy a good property that will cause “burn-out” because it is located too far away (unless you have a property manager and there is still room for profit even with the additional cost).

-With these “essentials”, you can be sure only a few properties will end up having the potential to become good investments…
+With these “essentials”, you can expect that only a few properties will end up having the potential to become good investments…

 Actually, there are more things to consider, which I covered in the following article: Top 5 Things to Consider when Buying Foreclosed Properties